Voice and Action Groups

 Local branches can offer support, guidance, and connections.

-How will CCS Disability Action stay connected to these groups?
+How will CCS Disability Action stay connected to the groups?

 There will be opportunities for Voice and Action Groups to share their insights and impact.
 This ensures their voices continue to shape our work nationally and locally.